Craig Esherick: Georgetown head coach

 Esherick continued the style of play and scheduling habits of his predecessor as coach.
 During his 5½-season tenure, Esherick came under growing criticism for the weak non-conference teams he scheduled, and his inability to close out tight games.

-After Esherick took over the team on January 8, 1999, Georgetown finished the 1998–99 season with a record of 15–15 before falling to Princeton University in the first round of the 1999 National Invitation Tournament.
+After Esherick took over the team on January 8, 1999, Georgetown finished the 1998–99 season with a record of 15–15 before falling to Princeton Tigers in the first round of the 1999 National Invitation Tournament.
 The 1999–2000 team improved to 19–15, earning another NIT bid.
-Following a quadruple overtime win over the University of Virginia, 115–111, Georgetown lost to the University of California in the second round.
+Following a quadruple overtime win over the Virginia Cavaliers, 115–111, Georgetown lost to the California Golden Bears in the second round.

 In Esherick's third season, 2000–01, the team made the 2001 NCAA Division I men's basketball tournament under the stardom of future top-10 National Basketball Association draft pick Mike Sweetney.
-The Hoyas made it to the "Sweet 16", losing to the University of Maryland in the West Region Semifinals.
+The Hoyas made it to the "Sweet 16", losing to the Maryland Terrapins in the West Region Semifinals.

 Esherick's final three seasons proved disappointing.
 The 2001–02 season saw the Hoyas narrowly miss the NCAA tournament with a 19–11 mark, and Esherick was criticized for rejecting a bid to the 2002 NIT, as he objected to playing away from home throughout that tournament because of the number of classes his players would miss.
 In the 2002–03 season, Georgetown earned a bid to the 2003 NIT, in which the Hoyas advanced to the championship game, losing to St. John's.

 The departure of Mike Sweetney left the Hoyas' lineup bare entering the 2003–04 season, in which the Hoyas started 13–6 before collapsing and losing their last nine games of the season, ending with a 13–15 record.